 - Just your cup of tea

 Tea, coffee and hot chocolates are winter favourites and for good reason.
-Not only do they taste warm, they actually bring your body temperature up.
-Remember to use your own mug or tea cup to get the bonus of heat transfer on your hands while avoiding single-use packaging.
+Not only do they taste warm, but they also actually bring your body temperature up.
+Remember to use your own mug or teacup to get the bonus of heat transfer on your hands while avoiding single-use packaging.

 If you have any other clever winter tips, we’d love to hear from you!
 Please send recommendations or feedback to email@example.com.